 Capital Gains Exemption: Everything You Need To Know

-Here’s everything you need to know about the capital gains exemption:
+Here’s everything you need to know about the capital gains exemption in Canada:

 Who doesn’t want to reduce their tax burden?
 Smart tax planning involves understanding the conditions that qualify you for an exemption, how much of an exemption you qualify for, and what you can do to ensure that you do qualify.
 One of the most utilized exemptions is called the “Lifetime Capital Gains Exemption.”